-The Hall of Fame Committee (HFC) shall include the following:
+OBA Hall of Fame Selection Committee

-- The selection committee shall be comprised of members in good standing with the Ontario amateur basketball community.
+- Members in good standing with Ontario Basketball and the Ontario amateur basketball community.

-The selection committee shall include the following:
+The selection committee shall include 16 individuals in the following sectors:

 - Representatives of affiliated clubs of Ontario Basketball (4)

 - A representative of Naismith Hall of Fame (1)

 - A representative of the Ontario Association of Basketball Officials (1)

 - Representatives of the Media, ensuring regional representation (3)

 - Members-at-Large, in good standing with Ontario Basketball (4)